 Alternatives

-- You can make this crust with cold butter and cold cream cheese.
-You’ll just spend more time at the processor or mixer.
+• You should make this crust with cold butter and room temperature cream cheese.

-- If dough is a little crumbly, add a tablespoon of water until it comes together at the right consistency to roll it out.
+• If dough is a little crumbly, add a tablespoon of water until you achieve the consistency to roll it out.

 To Store